jacblo/yuda_assembly/cli/README.md

-This is a cli to communicate with the hardware or simulation of the yuda-assembly processor. for documentation use the 'docs' command from the client.
+This is a cli to communicate with the hardware or simulation of the yuda-assembly processor.

+for documentation and explanations use the 'docs' command from the client.

 # Usage
 from the parent yuda_assembly directory run `python -m cli.server`